bufbuild-ru/docs/docs/curl/usage/index.md

     https://demo.connectrpc.com/connectrpc.eliza.v1.ElizaService/Say
 ```

 The URL can use either `http` or `https` as the scheme.
 If `http` is used then the HTTP 1.1 protocol is used unless the `--http2-prior-knowledge` flag is set.
-If `https` is used then HTTP/2 is preferred during protocol negotiation and HTTP 1.1 used only if the server doesn't support HTTP/2.The default RPC protocol used is [Connect](https://connectrpc.com/docs/protocol).
+If `https` is used then HTTP/2 is preferred during protocol negotiation and HTTP 1.1 used only if the server doesn't support HTTP/2.

+The default RPC protocol used is [Connect](https://connectrpc.com/docs/protocol).
 To use a different protocol, [gRPC](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md) or [gRPC-Web](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-WEB.md), use the `--protocol` flag.

 ::: info Using gRPC without TLS